Human trafficking in Saint Vincent and the Grenadines: Prosecution (2009)

-Protection
+Protection (2009)

 The Vincentian government did not show tangible progress in ensuring that victims of trafficking are identified and provided access to necessary services.
 The Ministry of Mobilization and Social Development, however, developed a referral process to transfer victims detained, arrested, or placed in protective custody by law enforcement authorities to institutions that provide short- or long-term care.
 The St. Vincent and the Grenadines Human Rights Association provided legal services and other limited aid to victims of any crime, and did not knowingly assist any victims of trafficking during the year.
 The government provided some funding and building space to three local NGO's whose shelter, counseling, and other services for all crime victims would also be available to trafficking victims.
 Government officials have no formal procedure for proactively identifying victims of trafficking for the purposes of forced labor or commercial sexual exploitation, but on the two occasions noted above individual law enforcement officials suspected trafficking may have occurred in conjunction with other suspicious activities.
 Under current laws, the government did not encourage victims’ assistance in the investigation and prosecution of trafficking or other crimes, nor did it provide legal alternatives to the removal of foreign victims to countries where they would face hardship or retribution.
 St. Vincent and the Grenadines had no law or official procedures in place to ensure that victims would not be inappropriately incarcerated, fined, or otherwise penalized for unlawful offenses committed solely as a direct result of being trafficked.

-Prevention
+Prevention (2009)

 The government made minimal efforts to prevent trafficking and to increase the public’s awareness of the dangers of human trafficking in St. Vincent and the Grenadines.
 In 2009, the Prime Minister made the first-ever address to parliament on trafficking issues.
 The government did not conduct anti-trafficking information or education campaigns during the reporting period.
 It did not develop an anti-trafficking national plan of action, and did not establish an anti-trafficking working group.
 A foreign donor provided funds for the government to consult with a legal expert on drafting comprehensive anti-trafficking legislation that would be appropriate within the context of the country’s existing legal structure and in accordance with international agreements and standards.
 The consultant also provided two days of workshops on trafficking awareness and an anti-trafficking legislative structure.
 The government made no efforts to reduce the demand for commercial sex acts.
-St. Vincent and the Grenadines is not a party to the 2000 UN TIP Protocol.